Search and Hit Enter

 • British teaspoons are 5.9ml, which is larger than the average 5ml for other countries.
 You can use slightly less per tsp, or just use the 5.9ml worth for a slightly higher yield.

 • This recipe uses 100% pure chilli powder.
-In American, chilli powder often has other added ingredients, including onion and garlic powder.
-Cayenne might be the closest readily available option in America
+In America, chilli powder often has other added ingredients including onion and garlic powder.
+Cayenne might be the closest readily available option in America.

 • My recipe uses more paprika than most.
 This is because the taste of smoked paprika really adds a lot to vegetarian and vegan dishes, but also so that you can adjust the chilli content up or down as your spice preferences allow.